 This is like having your bank account, income statements, transactions, budget and expenses all rolled into one convenient document.
-It could get a little tedious to fill this out but having that knowledge of how your money is flowing in and out your household is important.
+It could get a little tedious to fill this out, but knowing how your money flows in and out of your household is essential.

-A spreadsheet can’t do everything dedicated software for this type of accounting but it is definitely close for those on a tight budget wanting an alternative.
+A spreadsheet can’t do everything dedicated software for this type of accounting can, but it is close for those on a tight budget wanting an alternative.

-This spreadsheet helps you differentiate your monthly budget to your actual expenses.
+This spreadsheet helps you differentiate your monthly budget from your actual expenses.
 It will cover the difference between your budget and actual spending.

 It is determined and formatted to make it easy to find out where you may be overspending.
 Also, you can print this out on a single page for filing purposes.

-College gives great learning abilities, but also a big hole in the pocketbook, too.
-Being able to keep track of where you obtain the finances for the courses you take each semester and the total balance of what you need to spend is a big deal.
-It will also help give you a clear total on what you spend each year in total for your education.
+College provides excellent learning abilities but also a big hole in the pocketbook.
+Keeping track of where you obtain the finances for the courses you take each semester and the total balance of what you need to spend is a big deal.
+It will also help give you a clear total on what you spend each year fully for your education.

 Something I am terrible at is budgeting for Christmas.
 This template is a welcome option for planning the time of gift-giving throughout the year and keeping in mind the costs and budgetary needs for the holiday season.

 You can easily account for everything from gifts for the kids and parents to cards, decorations, special meals and anything else that may come your way.

 Do you like to travel and want to ensure that every dime is accounted for to stay within your budget?
 This visual dashboard allows you to list your expenses and help you estimate your total travel costs.

 Seeing this and putting it all in perspective also helps to know whether you can afford that particular trip or if it’s going to take some extra savings boosts.